Anti-Stigma Arts Fund

 Launched in 2021, our Anti-Stigma Arts Fund provided an opportunity for people and groups across Scotland to take forward an arts project which aims to tackle mental health stigma and discrimination.

-This year the fund received more than 40 applications from organisations and individuals across Scotland.
-From these applications we are delighted to announce we are funding four fantastic projects.
+Last year the fund received more than 40 applications from organisations and individuals across Scotland.
+From these applications, we are delighted to announce we are funding four fantastic projects.

 Collectively these projects plan to produce a comic, two films and a spoken-word showcase.